 I love displaying the before pictures of what I'm working with.
 Number one, it allows you to see the potential that a piece of furniture has.
 And two, (and the ULTIMATE goal) is that by showing you a furniture before and after YOU become inspired and empowered to snatch up the next sad looking piece of furniture and decide to give it a try.

-I'm calling this makeover The Jacob Dresser.
-Here's what I started with...
+I'm calling this makeover The Jacob Dresser Project and here's what I started with...

 Overall this chest of drawers was in pretty good condition.
 The dresser had some peeling veneer and a few gouges that need to be filled and sanded but other then that it was a solid piece with great bones.

-Steps For A DIY Restoration Hardware Knockoff Finish:
+Steps To Get A DIY Restoration Hardware Knockoff Finish

 If you like the look of this finish, go for it!
 It's NOT hard.
 It's not a long process and YOU certainly can do this...